Heads of State (film): Production

 It was announced in October 2020 that Amazon Studios had picked up the project, which would star Idris Elba and John Cena, the pair having previously co-starred together in The Suicide Squad (2021).
 Two years later in October 2022, Ilya Naishuller was hired to direct the film.
 In April 2023, Priyanka Chopra joined the cast.
 Paddy Considine, Stephen Root, Carla Gugino, Jack Quaid, Sarah Niles and Richard Coyle would be added to the cast the following month.

 Filming began in London in May 2023.
 Filming continued in Liverpool's St George's Hall in June 2023.
 Later in July and August, location shooting moved to Trieste for some chase scenes.
 In May 2024, additional scenes were shot in Belgrade, Serbia.
+The studio spent $189.7 million to produce the film, with the net budget being $154.8 million after a $31.3 million tax incentive return from the UK government.

 Release

 Heads of State was released on Prime Video on July 2, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 19 critics, indicating "mixed or average" reviews.

 Matt Zoller Seitz of RogerEbert.com gave the film two and a half out of four stars and wrote, "All in all, it's stupid fun, done with enough panache that its thin story and sometimes too-glib attitude doesn't hurt it too much."